tdr24008/commit-streak-bot/README.md

 # 🟩 commit-streak-bot

-This repo makes 5-10 automated commits daily to fill the GitHub graph.
+This repo makes 1-5 automated commits daily to fill the GitHub graph.
 It's a tongue-in-cheek response to the trend of judging engineers by commit frequency - highlighting how easy it is to game the system and reminding us that real passion isn’t always visible in green squares.

 ## 🤖 What It Does

-- Runs a GitHub Actions workflow once per day.
+- Runs a GitHub Actions workflow five times per day.
-- Executes a Python script that commits 5–10 times to a dummy file.
+- Executes a Python script that performs a commit 50% of the time.
 - Pushes changes to GitHub automatically.
 - Fills your contribution graph with green, daily.

 ## ⚙️ Motivation

 This project critiques the idea that commit activity is a meaningful proxy for engineering ability or passion.
-While it automates green squares, it also serves as a reminder: real dedication often happens quietly - through thoughtful work, learning, and rest - not just visible contributions.
+While it automates green squares, it also serves as a reminder: real dedication often happens quietly, through thoughtful work, learning, and rest - not just visible contributions.

 ## 🛠 How to Use It